Enrolments

 Before your child begins preschool.

 We are sure you will enjoy your time with us.
-This information is provided to help you and your child make a smooth transition to preschool.
+This following information is provided to help you and your child make a smooth transition to preschool.

 The first day of preschool is an important day for both you and your child.